ruxo/blazor-server-auth0/README.md

 pages are required to serve that server communication.
 Consult `Login.cshtml` and `Logout.cshtml` for information on how to log in/out using Razor pages.

-*Note*: This mechanism has a drawback in that during server transfer from a Blazor page to a Razor page, the Blazor page may display "server disconnected" message.
-A method to mitigate this issue has not been found as of yet.
+## Prevent Blazor's reconnection message
+Since the authentication pages are Razor pages, a "reconnection" message from the Blazor framework may briefly appear during transitions from a Blazor page to these pages.
+This needs to be manually managed.
+This example introduces a custom JS script, `blazor.example.js`, and a wrapper class, `JsInterop.cs`, to assist in the suppression process.
+Refer to the `Index.razor` page for usage.

 # Access Token
 In order to obtain the access token, Auth0 mandates the use of an API Audience.
 This means you need to set up